Fountains of Bellagio: Events and performances

 Stages are sometimes set up on the lake for events or musical performances that incorporate the dancing fountains.
 Britney Spears performed on the lake for the 2001 Billboard Music Awards, and Drake did the same during the 2017 Billboard Music Awards.
 Panic! at the Disco performed in 2018.

 In a 2010 publicity stunt to promote his airline, Richard Branson rode a jet ski across the lake to reach a floating platform, where he served as conductor to the dancing fountains.

 A kabuki show by Shochiku was performed on the lake for several days during 2015.
 It used the largest stage ever built on the water, measuring 165 feet.

-The lake was scheduled to host a portion of the 2020 NFL Draft.
+The lake was scheduled to host a portion of the 2020 NFL draft.
 A floating red-carpet stage was to be constructed on the lake, with players transported there by boat.
 However, these plans were canceled due to the pandemic, with the draft being held through videoconferencing instead.
-Las Vegas was subsequently awarded the 2022 NFL Draft, which features the return of the floating stage concept on the Bellagio lake.
+Las Vegas was subsequently awarded the 2022 NFL draft, which featured the return of the floating stage concept on the Bellagio lake.
 The fountains were also incorporated into the 2022 NHL All-Star Skills Competition, which took place on the lake.

+The Bellagio Fountain Club, a temporary facility consisting of bar, restaurant and nightclub space, was built in front of the lake to accompany the inaugural Las Vegas Grand Prix in 2023.
+The club is set to return each year in conjunction with future Grand Prix events.
+The fountain show was originally accompanied by more than 40 trees along the Strip sidewalk, providing shade to pedestrian spectators.
+The trees were removed to accommodate the Bellagio Fountain Club, and approximately 12 were returned following the facility's initial dismantling.